 This is a very common type of collision that usually occurs because a vehicle is following dangerously closely to the vehicle before it.
 Due to this, the individual who did the rear-ending is usually considered liable.

 Rollovers are complex car crashes that typically happen during routine driving, such as driving straight or turning with the road and with only one vehicle involved.
-These crashes often occur on rural roads with high speed limits.
+Las Vegas rollover crashes often occur on rural roads with high speed limits.

 Many people believe side-swipe collisions are minor incidences resulting only in property damage.
 In reality, side-swipe collisions are often the result of a car over-correcting or negligently entering the lane of another driver and may lead to loss of vehicle control and severe injuries such as death.